A guide to types of federal financial aid for college students

 1. Federal grants

-Grants, like scholarships, are sometimes called gift aid because they generally don't need to be repaid (except under certain circumstances).
-Grants are usually distributed based on financial need rather than merit.
+Grants are sometimes called “gift aid” because they generally don't need to be repaid (except under certain circumstances).
+They’re usually distributed based on financial need rather than merit.

 After submitting the FAFSA, students may be eligible to receive the following federal grants:

-• Federal Supplemental Educational Opportunity Grant (FSEOG): This grant is administered directly by your college's financial aid office, but not all colleges participate.
-If eligible, there are a range of awards available depending on your financial need and the availability of funds at your school.
+• Federal Supplemental Educational Opportunity Grant (FSEOG): The FSEOG is administered directly by colleges’ financial aid offices, but not all schools participate.
+If eligible, there are a range of awards depending on your financial need and available funding.

-• Teacher Education Assistance for College and Higher Education (TEACH) Grant: Students who plan to pursue a career in teaching in a high-need field may be eligible for this grant.
-This grant is different than the others in that you'll have to agree to complete a teaching service obligation to receive it.
-If you don't fulfill the teaching requirement, the TEACH grant is converted to a loan.
+• Teacher Education Assistance for College and Higher Education (TEACH) Grant: Students who plan to pursue a career in teaching in a high-need field may be eligible for the TEACH Grant.
+However, you must agree to complete a teaching service obligation after graduation to receive it.
+If you don't fulfill the requirement, the grant is converted to a loan.

 2. Federal work-study